aprilmintacpineda/react-native-guides/multi_env_build/README.md

 and `$(applicationIdSuffix)` is the `applicationIdSuffix` defined in the `$(flavor)`.

-When developing locally, we'll need to run `react-native run-android --variant=localDebug --appIdSuffix=.local`
+When developing locally, we'll need to run `react-native run-android --variant=localDebug --appIdSuffix=local`

 ## 4. Building AAB